Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company has defined the following resources in Azure: 10 Public IP addresses.
-20 users in Azure AD.
-5 user groups in Azure AD.
+20 users in Microsoft Entra ID.
+5 user groups in Microsoft Entra ID.
 They now want to reduce the costs associated with the Azure account.
 Would the removal of the users from the account help reduce the cost?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company has defined the following resources in Azure: 10 Public IP addresses.
-20 users in Azure AD.
-5 user groups in Azure AD.
+20 users in Microsoft Entra ID.
+5 user groups in Microsoft Entra ID.
 They now want to reduce the costs associated with the Azure account.
 Would the removal of the user groups from the account help reduce the cost?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company has defined the following resources in Azure: 10 Public IP addresses.
-20 users in Azure AD.
-5 user groups in Azure AD.
+20 users in Microsoft Entra ID.
+5 user groups in Microsoft Entra ID.
 They now want to reduce the costs associated with the Azure account.
 Would the removal of the public IP addresses from the account help reduce the cost?

 - [x] Yes.
 - [ ] No.